 Webhooks are used for automatically "pushing" information from one system to another whenever something important happens.
 This is the opposite of an API, which is essentially used to "pull" data into one system from another system by periodically asking for new information.
 Because they use this "push" mechanism, webhooks have benefits in some situations when compared to traditional APIs.

 Benefits of Webhooks

-Real Time - Because webhooks are designed to push data from one place to another when an important event occurs, they are capable of moving information around virtually instantly.
-As a result they are great for getting new information where it is needed as soon as it becomes available.
-You can contrast this with the fact that APIs have to constantly ask for new information whether it exists yet or not.
-This schedule of asking for information, known as polling, is a source of information delay.
+Real Time - Because webhooks are designed to push data from one place to another when an important event occurs, they can move information around virtually instantly.
+As a result, they are great for getting new information where it is needed as soon as it becomes available.
+You can contrast this with the fact that APIs have to constantly ask for new information, whether it exists yet or not.
+This schedule of asking for information and polling is a source of information delay.

 Flexible - With FullStory's new webhooks, our users are empowered to use FullStory data in more places and for more use cases than ever before.
-We are excited to see all of the new and innovative ways uses that people come up with.
-If you think of something amazing and useful to do with our current webhooks, or have a request for a new kind of webhook we don't offer yet, please drop us a line at firstname.lastname@example.org.
+We are excited to see all of the new and innovative ways of use that people come up with.
+If you think of something amazing and useful to do with our current webhooks or request a new webhook we don't offer yet, please drop us a line at email@example.com.

 Available Webhooks in FullStory

-Today FullStory gives you the ability to leverage four types of webhooks.
-Please note that webhooks will only function if you have access to the associated FullStory features and you must be a FullStory Admin in order to manage the settings.
+Today, FullStory gives you the ability to leverage four types of webhooks.
+Please note that webhooks will only function if you have access to the associated FullStory features, and you must be a FullStory Admin to manage the settings.

 Let's talk about them now!

 By creating a webhook event for whenever an event is triggered, you can kick off workflows in other tools based on your FullStory data.
 If you aren’t already using events, you can learn more here.